DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Serving as a teacher, lecturer,

-Two hours of continuing
+Two continuing education credit

 medical education or training program